 Established in 1999 as the TR100, the annual list recognizes outstanding innovators who are younger than 35.
 The awards span a wide range of fields, including biotechnology, materials, computer hardware, energy, transportation, communications, and the Web.
 We are searching for individuals whose superb technical work promises to shape the coming decades.
 Our goal is to recognize the development of new technology or the creative application of existing technologies to solve problems.
 We also reward ingenious and elegant work that matters to the world at large—not just to peers in a particular field or industry.

 We launched regional editions of the Innovators Under 35 list in 2010.
-Now there are other regional versions, in Latin America, Europe, China, India, and Asia.
-The winners of the regional competitions automatically become candidates for the global list.
+Now there are other regional versions, including Latin America, Europe, China, MENA (Middle East/North Africa), and Asia Pacific (which includes Southeast Asia, Australia, and Oceania).
+The winners of the regional competitions are encouraged to apply for the global list here.
+For a full listing of our regional competitions, visit https://www.innovatorsunder35.com/about/nominate-innovators-under-35-apply/.